mluksch/s3_thumbnail_generator/README.md

 - Listens for an S3-Bucket-Object-Created-Event
 - Executes a Lambda which puts a thumbnail with a uuid into the bucket's "thumbnail"-folder" & saves thumbnail-uuid-mapping in a Dynambo-DB
-- Provides a Rest-Api for the thumbnail image, which uses the Dynamodb to look thumbnail-uuid-mapping and returns thumbnail-image from the S3-Bucket
+- Provides a Rest-Api for the thumbnail image, which uses the Dynamodb in order to look up thumbnail-uuid-mapping and returns thumbnail-image from the S3-Bucket

 Solved Problems:
 - Needed to use a Dockerfile for the Lambda Code because of the library "sharp" which resizes images.